Mapping the EORTC QLQ-C30 to four preference-based measures (EQ-5D, SF-6D, 15D and HUI3).

 Viser innførsler relatert til tittel, forfatter og emneord.

-Lægreid, Kari Jenssen (Master thesis; Mastergradsoppgave, 2011-05-02)The mitogen activated protein kinases (MAPK) are a large and diverse family of protein kinases, contributing to the cells ability to respond to external stimuli by relaying messages in a well orchestrated way until they ...
+Lægreid, Kari Jenssen (Master thesis; Mastergradsoppgave, 2011-05-02)The mitogen activated protein kinases (MAPK) are a large and diverse family of protein kinases, contributing to the cells ability to respond to external stimuli by relaying messages in a well orchestrated way until they reach their final destinations.
+This is achieved through successive phosphorylation events.
+One member of this large family is mitogen activated protein kinase activated protein ...